ntjennings1/seeds/java/examples/2sum/README.md

-# Hello World
+# Sum

-This first example will print a short message.
+This second example will find the sum of two numbers.

 ## Usage